In this Episode

 You change the headphones?
 That’s what’s shocking, that we’re walking around with a set of headphones on, and we don’t understand that the program can be changed and we can change our headphones.
 Once that happens, it opens up different states of consciousness that we didn’t know existed before.
 I can see it in your eyes that you’re very alive, you’re sparkling, which is really exciting.

-For me, that’s critical.
+The only difference between a successful gardener and those who give up is the willingness to kill a plant six times before you can finally grow it.
+Share on XFor me, that’s critical.
 If there’s one message, whether it’s through gardening, or through opening your heart, or doing meditation, through music, is that the rapture of being alive—I’m going to sound like Joseph Campbell from so many years ago—but it is the rapture of being alive.
 The moment by moment, the opportunity we have each moment to feel grace and to feel all and bring it into our daily lives.
 It’s not about obtaining success at something, it’s the pearls of the day, throughout the day, that has such meaning for us.
 That’s why I love nature because it’s accessible to everybody.

 Are there any particular experiences that you can think of that you want to share with our listeners so that they can understand?

 I think through a mutual friend, I think you know that I’m a deep meditator, and unabashedly, I’m also a minister.
 I’m an interfaith minister.
 I’ve been involved in spirituality since I was very young.
-I was lucky at the University of Chicago to study with Erica Frank who was one of the founders of auto-hypnosis
+I was lucky at the University of Chicago to study with Erica Frank who was one of the founders of auto-hypnosis.

 I had plenty of wild experiences then, but I’d say in recent years, thanks to Joe Dispenza, that I’ve been able to enter realms that I didn’t know were possible.
 It really is about focusing on your dreams and the future, and getting out of yourself, and going into the quantum world, which is getting out of your head, and getting away from materialism, and thinking about yourself.